-Entry visas are required by all visitors to Turkey and Wendy Wu Tours Visa Department can assist you with the process of obtaining a visa.
+An Entry visa is required by Australian passport holder entering Turkey.
+Wendy Wu Tours' Visa Department can assist you with the process of obtaining a visa.
 Please be advised that your passport must have at least six months validity left on it when you arrive back into Australia.